spiritu-santi/Climate-Change-Genomics/datasets/README.md

 MAXENT -> input/
 FASTSIMCOAL2 -> input/

-## Data the user needs to download before running the code:
+## Data needed to be downloaded before running the code:
 1) Climate data: here we used the bioclimatic variables of WorldClim v.1.4:
     - Present-day variables available at https://www.worldclim.org/data/v1.4/worldclim14.html.
       - download folder: input/present